BLCM/bl3mods/Apocalyptech/deprecated_or_broken/README.md

     make Mayhem 10 into a nightmare.)
 - `tiniest_tina.txt` - Made for a laugh after someone suggested online.
   Scales Tina down quite small, and renames her "Tiniest Tina."
+- `hellwalker_to_purple_parts.txt` - Replaces the Hellwalker Balance/PartSet
+  with the versions from a regular purple Jakobs shotgun.
+Basically just wanted to see if the NamingStrategy object would still do the right thing, which it did.
+This kind of thing could maybe turn into a mod of some sort eventually, though I have no immediate plans for it.

 ## Deprecated/Testing Mods